linux-can/socketcand/doc/protocol.md

     < vcan1 R 1 500000 123 8 FF 00 F8 00 00 00 00 00 >

 ##### Filter for CAN ID #####
 Adds a filter for a CAN ID.
 The frames are sent regardless of their content.
+An interval in seconds or microseconds may be set.
+The can_id can be set to the values 0xffffffff (all base IDs) or 0xfffffffe (all extended IDs) to subscribe to all IDs that could be present on the bus.
+    < interface F ival_s ival_us can_id >

 Example:
 Filter for CAN ID 0x123 from vcan1 without content filtering
     < vcan1 F 0 0 123 >

 ##### Delete a filter #####
 This deletes all 'R' or 'F' filters for a specific CAN ID.
+As for the filter command the ID may be set to all base IDs or all extended IDs to remove all subscriptions at once.
+    < interface X can_id >

 Example:
 Delete receive filter ('R' or 'F') for CAN ID 0x123